lgazo/odk-aggregate-docker/README.md

 ODK provides an installer, when you run the installer, you are required to input information that correspond to the env vars mentioned above.

-The installer takes the input and put it in properties files, then put the properties files in a jar file, then put that jar and put it in a war file.
+The installer takes the input and put it in properties files, then put the properties files in a jar file, then put that jar in a war file.
 The war file is the final output of the installer.

 When starting a docker container, we can not run the installer, since it has **GUI**.
 So the image packages in a pre-generated war file, then at run time explode the war, replace strings in properties files with the env vars, then reassembles the war file.